~ Jake's In Ð' Flakes ~ (11/17/2025 @~ 1:10 AM; Lewiston, ME, USA)

 Eventually, ðey conceded & departed, & I began to plan my next move.

-Ðis was when I really appreciated ðe urgency of my phone's palliative decline.
+Ðat was when I really appreciated ðe urgency of my phone's palliative decline.
 It was almost dead, so I had to admit I'd have to dance anoðer time, & I ordered an Uber-ride.

 And ðen my phone died.

-I'd seen roughly where it said to meet ðe oover javer, but I did not find ðat car.
+I'd seen roughly where it said to meet ðe oover javer, but I did not ever find ðat damned car.
 After so much time had passed, I figured ðey must've canceled ð' ride, so I returned to Arcadia.

 My plan, ðen, was to try to borrow someone's phone so I could call my mom or broðer, so ðey could give me my sister's number, so ðey could hopefully pick me up & maybe let me get my phone charged so I could get an Uber home.

-Ðat encounter discouraged me considerably, so I went back to pitifully leaning against a lamppost by ð' road, shivering in ð' blustery gusts, secretly hoping someone would þink I looked so mysterious & cool & in need of help ðat ðey'd come up to me & ask if I needed anyþing, out of ð' kindness of ðeir heart.
+Ðat encounter discouraged me considerably, so I went back to pitifully leaning against a lamppost by ð' road, shivering in ð' blustery gusts, secretly hoping someone would þink I looked so mysterious & cool & in need of help ðat ðey'd come up to me & ask if I needed anyþing, out of ð' kindness of ðeir blessed heart.

 I stood ðere for certainly an amount of time.
 It could've been as short as ten minutes, or as long as half-an-hour or greater; I really don't know.

-Yet, at last, someone did come up to me, as I'd secretly hoped would happen - my sister.
+Yet, at last, someone did come up to me, as I'd secretly sorta hoped would happen - my sister.

 Ðey'd come to my rescue w' ðeir partner, figuring I may be in need of aid when I didn't answer messages any longer.
 Boy, what a joy it was to see ðem.

 My sister's partner doesn't live far from ð' bah, so we walked to ðeir apartment. Ð' snow worsened on ð' way, & I was miserably cold.
-It did not even once occur to me to put on ð' cloak's giant hood.
+It did not even once occur to me to put on ð' cloak's gigantic hood.

-In no time, I was in a warm apartment, w' cool water & a phone-charger & food & warm blankets & some pillows.
+In notime, I was in a warm apartment, w' cool water & a phone-charger & food & warm blankets & some pillows.

 I said goodnight to my saviors, & settled-in on ð' couch.
 I didn´t sleep right away, as I'm used to watching YouTube when I go to bed.
 I watched a couple or þree videos of ðe "Words Unravelled" podcast/video series w' Rob Watts of ð' channel 'RobWords', & ðe auþor Jess Zaffaris, which has been a recent favorite of mine.

 Eventually, I went somney, & I slept for a few hours.
 I woke-up around 4:30 AM, & could not fall back to sleep.
-I watched more fun wordy videos as I browsed ð' map for some local place to get a bite to eat.
+I watched more fun wordy videos as I browsed ð' map for some local place to grab a bite to eat.

 Ðere was a place nearby called 'Bayside American Cafe' which looked good.
 I was restless & itching to get home, so I left before ðe oðers woke up.
 I am so grateful for ðeir coming to my rescue.
 I truly, genuinely do not really know what I would've done oðerwise.